King-of-Spades/AppCenter-Samples/readme.md

 - [Appium Android Sample](Appium/Android) This sample includes an APK file and a pre-written Appium test suite prepared for running in AppCenter/Test.

+## Xamarin.UITest
+This sample includes the AppCenter/Test specific steps documented here: https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/uitest

+- [Xamarin.UITest Android & iOS sample](Xamarin.UITest/UITestDemo) This Xamarin.Forms sample app is compatible with both iOS & Android; and includes a Xamarin.UITest project for the actual tests.

 <!--
 ### iOS (Unfinished)
 We are still working on completing an iOS sample.

 ## Espresso (Unfinished)
 This sample includes an Android Studio solution with the root folder set to **AppCenter-Test-Samples/Espresso/Swiftnotes-solution**.
 It includes the AppCenter/Test specific steps documented here: https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/espresso

-## Xamarin.UITest (Unfinished)
-This sample includes a Xamarin.Forms app project which is compatible with both iOS & Android; as well as a Xamarin.UITest project for the actual tests.
-It includes the AppCenter/Test specific steps documented here: https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/uitest

 ## XCUITest (Unfinished)
 This sample includes an XCUITest in an Xcode app set up to run in AppCenter/Test based on the steps documented here: https://docs.microsoft.com/en-us/appcenter/test-cloud/preparing-for-upload/xcuitest